Windowsfreak/fotos/readme.md

 extracted from the JSON file.
 Beware that this plain implementation neither contains a password protection nor any dynamic authentication.
-If you want a password protection, use the HTTP Basic Authentication together with a HTTPS-only webserver.
+If you want a password protection, use the HTTP Basic Authentication together with a HTTPS-only web server.

 **To prevent lags or slow UI response on mobile devices:**